How aggregation works

 Electricity delivery |

-Your utility’s primary role is as an electricity delivery company.
-They deliver electricity to you, maintain the poles and wires, and address power outages.
-They charge you for these services on the delivery part of your electricity bill. |
+Your utility’s primary role is to deliver electricity.
+Their responsibilities also include maintaining the delivery infrastructure (the poles and wires) and addressing power outages.
+They charge you for these services in the Delivery portion of your electric bill. |

 Electricity supply |

-For most people, your utility also provides a second service, which is as an electricity supplier.
-They purchase electricity on your behalf and charge you on the supply part of your electricity bill for the amount you use.
-When your utility is your electricity supplier, you have Basic Service.
-When you first open your electricity account, you are placed on Basic Service. |
+Your utility can also provide a second service, which is to supply your electricity.
+This means your utility purchases electricity on your behalf and charges you for the amount you use in the Supply portion of your electric bill.
+When your utility supplies your electricity, their Basic Service price is used to calculate the Supply portion of your bill.
+Basic Service prices change seasonally.
+When you first open your electricity account, you are placed on your utility’s Basic Service. |

 With Sharon Power Choice